How to Make Your Employee Recognition Program Successful

 You can introduce the idea of a drawing for the next week’s award.
 But, employees who work to exhibit the behavior requested need to know in advance how you will handle the award.

-- You need to accompany the formal recognition with an official letter or a handwritten note that reminds the employee why he or she received the award in detail.
+Sixth, you need to accompany the formal recognition with an official letter or a handwritten note that reminds the employee why he or she received the award in detail.
 Employees cherish these notes forever.
-When the money is spent and the treat has been eaten, you have given them something substantive to remind them that they were recognized and rewarded.
+When the money is spent and the food treat has been eaten, you have given them something substantive to remind them that they were recognized and rewarded.

 A formal recognition program has special challenges that your informal methods don’t have.
 But, each has their place in a company that wants to provide a work environment in which employees fell recognized, rewarded, and thanked for their efforts and contributions.